-If you want to know how to improve your child’s reading comprehension, see the following article: Reading Comprehension Basics.
+If you want to know how to improve your child’s reading comprehension, see our article: Reading Comprehension Basics.

 If you would like to know more about teaching spelling, see our article on spelling with phonics.

 Click on the following link if you would like to know more about teaching your child to write.

 - About Whole Languages Principles, Kathy Lofflin, Ph.D.: http://www.park.edu/watson-literacy-center/about-whole-languages-principles.html